arj03/ssb-new-format/README.md

      same-as option.
  - Message size restriction?
 Might be good to lift it from 16kb to something like 64kb?
+ - Content could be included as current design or could be fetched via some other channel (blobs, dat etc.) for offchain-content.
+Currently learning towards including it from a latency perspective, but this is not a hard requirement.

 # Content